South Africa: Julius Malema anger over open-air toilets

 "Heads must roll," said Mr Malema, head of the ANC Youth League.
 The league had taken an opposition party to court over a similar issue.

-The matter is proving embarrassing for all parties ahead of local elections.'No dignity'
+The matter is proving embarrassing for all parties ahead of local elections.

 The toilets can often be seen from several houses in a neighbourhood and are a delicate issue ahead of the elections on 18 May.